Australia's largest independent migration law firm. Open 7 days! Book here.

 Receiving a request for more information from the Department of Home Affairs can be unsettling.
 These requests most commonly arrive in the form of a Section 56 Request for More Information, often referred to as an 's56 request' or RFI.
 While this is not necessarily a cause for immediate alarm, any such request must be treated seriously and responded to diligently.

-Our team at Australian Migration Lawyers is highly skilled in analysing these requests and crafting responses that are timely, comprehensive, and directly address the case officer's questions.
-Engaging our lawyers can help ensure the RFI process is handled efficiently, alleviating much of the stress involved and helping to maximise your prospects of a successful outcome.
+Our team at Australian Migration Lawyers can analyse these requests and create timely, comprehensive responses that directly address the case officer's questions.
+Engaging our lawyers can help facilitate the RFI process, alleviating much of the stress involved and helping maximise your prospects of a successful outcome.
+Contact Australian Migration Lawyers for tailored support with your s56 request.

 [free_consultation]